Youth Public Chamber of Russia: The Youth City

 The high cost and inaccessibility of residential property for citizens is the most serious problem for young families in Russia today.
 One of the main reasons that causes high prices for residential property is corruption.
 The Supervisory Board that acts within the Program scope consists of representatives from the legislative and executive bodies of Russia and allows the removal of the corruption component from the Program implementation.

-The main goal of the Program is to construct small satellite towns where young families can purchase their first homes at the lowest price possible as well as work in the emerging industries.
+The main goal of the Program is to construct small satellite towns where young families can purchase their first homes at the lowest price possible as well as work in emerging industries.
 The residents of these towns will be able to work without actually leaving the town because of the construction of complex residential property as well as a complete set of social and business infrastructure.

 A.N.
-Tolstoy’s International Competition of the Children's and Youth Literature
+Tolstoy's International Competition of the Children's and Youth Literature

-The Youth Public Chamber holds an annual competition of the children's and youth literature of a name of A.N.Tolstoy.
+The Youth Public Chamber holds an annual competition of children's and youth literature under the name of A.N.
+Tolstoy.

-The competition is held jointly with the Union of Writers of Russia and urges to lift and strengthen the prestige of scientific and artistic creativity in the consciousness of the young readers Russia and countries abroad.
+The competition is held jointly with the Union of Writers of Russia and urges to lift and strengthen the prestige of scientific and artistic creativity in the consciousness of the young readers of Russia and countries abroad.
 It also serves to tap into new talents among writers, poets, and publicists writing in Russian.
-Beginning and skilled writers can participate in competition without restrictions based on age and place of residence.
+Beginning and skilled writers can participate in the competition without restrictions based on age and place of residence.